markovmodel/PySFD/README.md

 - Single Residual Features (SRF)
 - Pairwise Residual Features (PRF)
 - sparse Pairwise Backbone/Sidechain Features (sPBSF)

+In case you would like to visualize your PySFD results in PyMOL directly from a Python/iPython/Jupyter session, you can use the ```PySFD.view_feature_diffs()``` method (see docstring for further documentation).

 #### VMD
 [VMD_Vis.tcl] : main VMD Visualizer function `VMD_visualize_feature_diffs`